 A Commitment to Building Security into the Fabric of Our Products

 We all know that meeting a security compliance standard does not make a product secure.
-After building the CXD Federal Edition platform to meet FedRAMP High standards, I’m not so sure that adage is true.
+After building the Cyxtera Federal Platform to meet FedRAMP High standards, I’m not so sure that adage is true.
 Most security frameworks take a “check the box” approach that fails to match the security controls to the level of the impact that would result from a breach.
 The FedRAMP High standards are different; these controls these controls take a risk-based approach that is designed to protect the government’s most sensitive, unclassified data in cloud computing environments, including data that involves the protection of life and financial ruin.

 The journey to Cloud Smart

 The 2019 Federal Cloud Computing Strategy (“Cloud Smart”) is the first update to the government’s cloud strategy in seven years.
 This high-level strategy is intended to drive cloud adoption in federal agencies by encouraging them to focus on applications rather than infrastructure alone in their data center optimization efforts.
 This will require them to modernize legacy applications using APIs, microservices, and cloud computing.
 Cyxtera Federal Group helps agencies meet these goals by providing highly secure, cloud-like solutions to enable cost-cutting technologies such as virtualization, containerization, hyper-converged infrastructure (HCI), software-defined infrastructure (SDI), and automated infrastructure management.
 Security is the key to helping agencies adopt these technologies and drive to the cloud.

 Why go through the pain of meeting the FedRAMP High standard?